Get in touch

 During the coronavirus pandemic the team has introduced virtual infant feeding support sessions on a range of topics for pregnant women and new parents.

-The timetable of sessions for the remainder of 2020 is available below, to book email 0-5PHCentral@northtyneside.gov.uk with your name, contact telephone number and the email address connected to the Microsoft Teams account you plan to use for the session.
+The timetable of sessions is available below, to book email 0-5PHCentral@northtyneside.gov.uk with your name, contact telephone number and the email address connected to the Microsoft Teams account you plan to use for the session.

 Domestic abuse comes in many forms, including but not limited to, controlling behaviour, threatening behaviour, and physical violence.
 Adults and children have a right to live free from fear.